Friday, February 13, 2026

 It all stays there until the technician leaves.

-Raven needs to get control over his kids.
+I simply told Raven that he needed to get control of his kids.

 No comments: